Why join FRP-BC?

 With the purchase of one membership for your agency, you and an unlimited number of staff members can create an online account and access the members only portal and training.
 Please see below for a list of benefits of the FRP-BC membership.

-- Opportunities to connect with a network of FRPs and share ideas, identify emerging issues, and participate in ongoing dialogue about pertinent issues with other FRP staff across BC
+- Opportunities to connect with a network of Family Resource Programs (FRPs) and share ideas, identify emerging issues, and participate in ongoing dialogue about pertinent issues with other FRP staff across BC

 - FRP-BC Voting Rights (one vote per agency)